Spartacist uprising: Mass demonstrations and general strike

+Division among leadership

-Over the next two days, the committee could not agree on how to proceed.
-Some representatives called for armed insurrection, others pleaded for negotiations with Ebert.
-The committee was in particular unable to signal to the hundreds of thousands of demonstrators who were waiting for direction in the streets and squares what they should do.
-Because of that they went home again on the evenings of both 6 and 7 January.
-On those two days, in the estimation of journalist Sebastian Haffner, they would have had the chance to overthrow the government of the People's Deputies by taking over the Reich Chancellery.
+Over the next two days, the Revolutionary Committee could not agree on how to proceed.
+Some representatives called for armed insurrection while others pleaded for negotiations with Ebert.
+The Committee was in particular unable to signal to the hundreds of thousands of demonstrators who were waiting for direction in the streets and squares what they should do.
+Because of that they went home again on the evenings of both 5 and 6 January without having accomplished anything.

-KPD leader Karl Liebknecht, initially against the advice of Rosa Luxemburg, supported the plan to unleash a civil war.
+KPD leader Liebknecht, initially against the advice of Luxemburg, supported the plan to unleash a civil war.
 The Council of People's Deputies was to be overthrown by force of arms and the elections to the National Assembly scheduled for 19 January prevented.
 Liebknecht feared that the KPD might otherwise isolate itself too much from the workers who sought the overthrow of the government.
 At the same time, KPD members tried to win over to their side some of the regiments stationed in Berlin, especially the People's Marine Division.
-They did not succeed because most of the soldiers were already at home, either because they had declared themselves neutral or because their loyalty was to the previous Council of People's Deputies.
+They did not succeed, since most of the soldiers were already at home, either because they had declared themselves neutral or their loyalty was to the Council of People's Deputies.
 In addition, a part of Berlin's citizens, especially the middle class, rallied behind Ebert's government, heeding its call to strike and to act as living shields to secure government buildings.

+On 6 January the Revolutionary Committee began negotiating with Ebert through the mediation of USPD leadership.
+The negotiations failed on 7 January due to the unwillingness of either side to compromise.
+The Council of People's Deputies demanded the evacuation of the occupied newspaper buildings, while the insurgents insisted on Eichhorn's reinstatement.
+The chance for a nonviolent settlement of the conflict was thus lost.